Dublin Traffic Plans

 Today you would call Schaechterle's recommendations insensitive.
 Amid the enthusiasm for futurism, no consideration was given to preserving what was there.
 If it was in the way, it would go.

 A map of the proposals is included further down.
 Most of his suggestions involved widening key roads into the city, but he also included a number of new projects:

 Cross-city traffic would be able to use the Canal Ring Road:

 Along the Grand Canal (the southern section), this would mostly be a three-lane dual carriageway with two local access roads (D3+2), covering the canal.

 At Phibsborough, a new road would be built on top of the Royal Canal, carrying eastbound traffic only.
 Westbound traffic would have the existing North Circular Road to itself.

 The two roads would meet by Spencer Dock, and run down to the new Liffey Bridge.

-The Liffey Bridge, built roughly where the Samuel Beckett Bridge is today, would be a four-lane dual carriageway (D4).
+The Liffey Bridge, built roughly where the Samuel Beckett Bridge is today, would be a four-lane dual carriageway (D4) built at ground level.